Back to all guides

 Evidence

-List what the page is holding: receipt copy, map scrap, pressed paper, ticket edge, photo note.
+List what the page is holding: receipt-shaped note, map scrap, pressed paper, ticket-shaped edge, photo note.

 Worked example: a city walk

-Front: a copied postcard panel with a muted street image.
+Front: a postcard print with a muted street image.
 Main insert: "We took the long route because the morning was cooler than expected."
 Slim strip: "bakery, blue door, two bridges."

 Ordinary day: plain cream postcard with a date mark.
 Main insert: "Nothing big happened, but the afternoon felt soft."
 Slim strip: "laundry, tea, open window."